 Social media isn’t going anywhere.
 But here are some ways to protect yourself from getting into trouble as you navigate the digital realm:

 - Avoid making defamatory statements.
 This includes spreading misinformation about people or small businesses.
 Social media users are subject to the same laws in this area as other media creators.
 There can even be consequences for “sharing” a defamatory post you didn’t create.
-Click here for a breakdown of what constitutes defamation.

 - Cyber-bullying and online harassment is a crime.
 Recent amendments to the Criminal Code now make it illegal to use a carriage service to menace, harass or cause offence.